Home > What is comprehensive car insurance

 There are many ways that you can cut the cost of your comprehensive insurance:

-Can I drive any car if I have comprehensive insurance?
+Can I drive any car if I have fully comp insurance?

 In the past, having a comprehensive car insurance policy often meant you could get behind the wheel of someone else’s vehicle – with their permission, of course!